allanchua101/docker-utils-for-kids/README.md

 ## Docker-Compose for Databases

-In order to prevent spoiling of local machine by installing tons of databases, you can use Docker and Docker Compose to easily bootup databases.
+In order to prevent spoiling of local machine by installing tons of databases, you can use Docker and Docker Compose to easily bootup databases inside containers.

 ```sh
 # Start container with logs on terminal